 All units are equipped with an exterior shower.
-This shower consists of a shower hose, shower head, and water valve inside a lockable exterior door.
+This shower consists of a shower hose, shower head, and water valve inside the lockable roadside rear utility compartment.
 Water is supplied by the pump or city water hookup.
-The shower head/hose assembly is stored inside the rear doors.
-To use: insert the hose into the wall inlet, pull back slightly to verify it is securely connected.
+To use: thread the hose onto the wall inlet, verify it is securely connected.
 Press the spout button and rotate the faucet handles to the desired temperature.
-To remove hose assembly, hold back the water inlet fitting while simultaneously pulling out on the hose fitting.
+To remove hose assembly, unscrew the hose from the water valve.
 Be sure to press the spout button to relieve any residual pressure before removing the hose.